Siege of Philippsburg (1734): Background

-On the death of Augustus II on 1 February 1733, the Polish throne was claimed by both his son, Augustus III, and by Stanislas I, father in law of King Louis XV of France.
+On the death of Augustus II on 1 February 1733, the Polish throne was claimed by both his son, Augustus III, and by Stanislas I, father in law of King Louis XV.
 Whilst a body double ostensibly left Brest by sea, Stanislas crossed Germany incognito and arrived at Warsaw on 8 September.
 On 12 September Stanislas was elected king of Poland by the diet.

 On his election Russia and Austria, both of whom backed Augustus III, invaded Poland.
 By 22 September Stanislas, who did not have a proper army, had to take refuge in Danzig (now known as Gdańsk), there to await the French help he had been promised.
 On 5 October, Augustus III was proclaimed king, protected by Russian forces at Warsaw.
 Great Britain, the Dutch Republic, Sweden, Denmark and the Republic of Venice recognised that Austro-Russian aggression against Poland was the casus belli and pledged to remain neutral.
 Spain, coveting the Kingdom of Naples and Sardinia, which the Duke of Milan wanted, sided with France.

 Louis XV's courtiers (including the princes of Conti and Eu, the counts of Clermont, Charolais and Belle-Isle, the duc de Richelieu, but also Maurice de Saxe, Augustus III's half-brother and the former lover of Anna Ivanovna, now the tsarina of Russia) joined up under marshal James FitzJames, Duke of Berwick to form an army for invading the Rhineland with the objectives of gaining the Duchy of Lorraine and distracting Austria from events in Poland.

 In the fall of 1733 the French army crossed the Rhine and besieged Kehl, near Strasbourg.
 Although they captured and occupied the fortress, most of the army was withdrawn to the west bank of the Rhine due to the onset of winter in December.
 During the winter, Austrian field marshal Prince Eugene of Savoy began gathering forces of the empire at a camp near Heilbronn to oppose the French.
 By the spring of 1734 these forces were still significantly smaller than those of France, which had nearly 70,000 men in the field.